LIU-Binbin/LIU-Binbin.github.io/ResearchHighlights.md

 -->
 We explore the plane group $$P_{2}$$ and space group $$C_{i}$$ under projective representations while maintaining time-reversal symmetry.
 Our investigation reveals various Berry curvature effects induced by the projective symmetry algebra.
 In a 2D system with both inversion and time-reversal symmetries, the Berry curvature universally vanishes in the Brillouin zone.
 {% include image.html url="/assets/research/Weyl.png" caption="Weyl Points under P and T" width="200px" align="right" %}
 However, when the inversion symmetry is projectively represented, finite band geometric curvatures emerge, leading to topologically nontrivial valley and edge effects.
-We design circuit modules to simulate the topological edge states, which may have potential applications in  electronic devices for parallel and analogue computing.
+We design circuit arrays to simulate the topological edge states, which may find potential applications in robust analogue computing devices.
 In 3D, certain magnetic space groups, such as the $$C_{i}$$ group, do not support the emergence of Weyl points.
 We demonstrate that under projective representations, both charge 2 and charge 1 Weyl points can occur in the $$C_{i}$$ magnetic space group.
 This suggests that emergent particles in projectively represented magnetic space groups can exhibit distinct characteristics from their normal counterparts.
 Our work identifies a new research direction in exploring the variety of emergent particles within projective symmetry groups.
 <br />

-- **Binbin Liu$$^†$$**, Zeying Zhang, Xian-Lei Sheng$$^†$$, Yuxin Zhao and Shengyuan A. Yang, [_Projective Symmetry Enriched Berry Curvature Effects in Space and Time Invariant Crystals_](/ResearchHighlights/#noncenter). ([To be submitted](/assets/publications/Projective_Symmetry.pdf) to PRL.)
+- **Binbin Liu$$^†$$**, Zeying Zhang, Xian-Lei Sheng$$^†$$ and Shengyuan A. Yang, [_Projective Symmetry Induced Berry Curvature Effects in Space and Time Inversion Invariant Crystals_](/ResearchHighlights/#noncenter). ([To be submitted](/assets/publications/MomentumNonCenteredInv_main_Sup_07.pdf) to PRL.)
 <!--[[PDF](assets/papers/MomentumNonCenteredInv_main.pdf)]-->
 - Binbin Liu et. al, Non-centered inversion symmetry in momentum space.  [https://m.koushare.com/video/videodetail/68878](https://m.koushare.com/video/videodetail/68878).
 Nanjing.
 - The [Code](https://github.com/LIU-Binbin/ProjectiveSymm-TB) to abtain the Hamiltonian with projective symmetry in this work.